zqd9853572002/Publication/Case Analysis of Fullerton Risk and Business Strategy.md

 Based on the fact reflected in the article, to compete in the competitive market, Mitra re-target the niche market segment of newly emerging middle-class consumers, who were traditionally being neglected by the banking system and by micro-finance institutions.
 To deal with the problem of potential high default rate, Mitra realized the importance of the data analytics and initiated a set of data based risk analytics framework.

-## target Customer and Data-Driven Analytics Strategy
+## Target Customer and Data-Driven Analytics Strategy

 We agreed with Mitra's judgment on both target customers and the implementation of a data-driven analytics strategy.

 ### Niche Market Strategy

 We believe the niche market strategy could bring Fullerton a competitive advantage in a specific market.